sylefeb/Silice/projects/sdram_test/README.md

 We are now looking inside [dram_controller_autoprecharge_r16_w16.ice](../common/dram_controller_autoprecharge_r16_w16.ice).

 Writing an SDRAM controller might be intimidating, but the basics are in fact relatively simple.
-What makes it more complex, in terms of hardware, are the quite strict requirements on delays when the FPGA and SDRAM chip communicate synchronously.
+What makes it more complex, in terms of hardware, are the quite strict requirements on delays when the FPGA and SDRAM chip communicate synchronously -- Josh Basset has a [good writeup on this](https://www.joshbassett.info/sdram-controller/#clocking) in his SDRAM article.
 What makes it interesting, in terms of design, are the many possible approaches to try to achieve higher bandwidth and lower latencies.
 This will depend on how your design uses memory of course, and I am still learning and experimenting with this.
 The [MiSTer cores](https://github.com/MiSTer-devel/Main_MiSTer/wiki) are a good source of examples for SDRAM controllers.

 The controller we are considering here is very straightforward: it reads/writes at the native chip width (16 bits) and uses 'auto-precharge' (more on this soon).
 This is simple but may not be great for your design, as in particular SDRAM chips are able to 'burst' data, amortizing the cost of other operations.
 For instance a x8 read burst will have some initial latency, but then outputs one 16 bits word every cycles for eight cycles.
 For instance, the [dram_controller_autoprecharge_r128_w8.ice](../common/dram_controller_autoprecharge_r16_w16.ice) reads in x8 bursts (16x8 bits) and writes single bytes.
 Many variants are possible.

 I said earlier that the controller uses auto-precharge.
 What does that mean?
 Well, SDRAM chips are organized in a very specific way.
-The memory is decomposed in banks, the rows, then columns.
+The memory is decomposed in banks, then rows, then columns.
 On a typical chip (e.g. AS4C16M16SA) you get something like 4 banks, 8192 rows, 512 columns of 16 bits words (for a grand total of 32MB in this case).

 A 16 bit word is addressed by setting the bank, row, column.
-The way you map addresses to banks is again an important design choice, and is up to you.
+The way you map addresses to banks/rows/columns is again an important design choice, and is up to you.
 For this simple design I chose:
 ```c
 // 4 banks, 8192 rows,  512 columns, 16 bits words
 // ============== addr ================================